Migration

 Why this image matters

-The dendritic morphology is visually clear, which makes the image useful for training engineers to recognize conductive growth rather than treating all surface residue as equivalent.
+The dendritic morphology is visually clear, which makes the image a reference for training engineers to recognize conductive growth rather than treating all surface residue as equivalent.

 The report context confirmed Sn-Pb electromigration between several pins and also noted associated corrosion product with chlorine and bromine, supporting a contamination-enabled migration mechanism.

-That makes this image especially useful for explaining how contamination, leakage, corrosion product, and eventual shorting can fit into the same progression.
+That makes this image a strong reference for explaining how contamination, leakage, corrosion product, and eventual shorting can fit into the same progression.

 electromigration dendrites sn-pb shorting